equinor/radix-platform/archived/scripts/radix-zone/README.md

 This config should hold all env vars necessary to be able to run all radix provisioning scripts (bootstrap, teardown, etc) in that radix-zone.

 Those radix-zones that require their own infrastructure components also have their own infrastructure bootstrap and teardown bash scripts.
-These scripts should be stored in a directory which name correnspond with the radix-zone, `./{name}-infrastructure/`
+These scripts should be stored in a directory which name corresponds with the radix-zone, `./{name}-infrastructure/`
 Note that the scripts should be idempotent.
 Any change in infrastructure should be managed by updating and rerunning the scripts.

 Example radix-zone "playground":